-Thermo Scientific (Thermo) dilution-extractive CO_2 , SO_2 and NO_X CEMS, a dilution-extractive Tekran Model 3300 mercury CEMS, a Sick Dusthunter SP100 scattered light particulate monitor, and Teledyne ultrasonic air flow CEMS are installed at the exhaust stack location.
-The air flow CEMS incorporates dual ultrasonic flow monitors (A and B) configured in an X-pattern in the stack.
+Thermo Scientific (Thermo) dilution-extractive CO_2 , SO_2 and NO_x CEMS, a dilution-extractive Tekran Model 3300 mercury CEMS, and Teledyne ultrasonic air flow CEMS are installed at the exhaust duct of the unit prior to the exhaust streams discharging through the main common stack.
+The air flow CEMS incorporate dual ultrasonic flow monitors (A and B) configured in an X-pattern in the Unit's duct.
 In this configuration the individual monitors act in tandem as components of the primary flow system or as redundant backup flow systems, if necessary.
+A Tekran Model 2537S Mercury Vapor Analyzer is used for monitoring mercury (Hg) emissions.

-The preceding CEMS interface with a data acquisition handling system (DAHS) manufactured by Environmental Systems Corporation (ESC), with the associated software referred to as StackVisionTM.
+The preceding CEMS interface with a data acquisition handling system (DAHS) manufactured by Environmental Systems Corporation (ESC), with the associated software referred to as StackVision[TM].
 The DAHS records various data including exhaust gas flow rates, concentrations and emissions, as well as operating unit parameters such as unit load.
 The DAHS is used to generate certification test reports for the 7-day calibration error test, linearity check, and three-level system integrity check, as well as per run printouts containing 1-minute and average data for the mercury CEMS RATA.

-Figure 1 provides a general schematic of the Unit 1 monitoring equipment, boiler control equipment and testing location relative to upstream and downstream disturbances.
-The mercury CEMS is located with other CEMS equipment, and its stack probe is located at the test location height.
+Figure 1 provides a general schematic of the monitoring equipment, boiler control equipment and testing location relative to upstream and downstream disturbances for the boiler.
+The mercury CEMS is located with other CEMS equipment.